Formal Concepts and Residuation on Multilattices: Introduction

 In the theory of fuzzy concept analysis, the underlying set of truth values is generally a lattice.
-Medina and Ruiz-Calvi{\~n}o proposed in \cite{RM12} a new approach of fuzzy concept analysis by using multilattices as underlying set of truth values.
-Multilattices were introduced by Benado~\cite{Bm55}.
-The main idea is to relax the requirement on the existence of least upper bounds and greatest lower bounds, and to ask only that the set of minimal upper bounds and the set of maximal lower bounds of any pair of elements are non-empty.
-In this paper, we show that residuation on multilattices can be useful in fuzzy concept analysis to evaluate the attributes and objects.
-Especially, we will use the adjoint pair in a residuated multilattice to built a residuated concept multilattice.
-We organize the present contribution as follows: in Section~\ref{s:CLmL} we recall some notions of Formal Concept Analysis and multilattices.
-In Section~\ref{s:TDS}, we apply the ordinary sum construction to create a new residuated multilattice from the old ones and prove that every bounded pure residuated multilattice has order equal or greater than $7$.
-We also briefly show how Medina and Ruiz-Calvi{\~n}o used multilattices as truth degree sets.
-Section~\ref{s:RCML} is .
+Medina and Ruiz-Calvi{\~n}o proposed in \cite{RM12} a new approach of fuzzy concept analysis by using multilattices, introduced by Benado~\cite{Bm55}, as underlying set of truth values.
+The main idea is to relax the requirement on the existence of least upper bounds and greatest lower bounds, and ask only that the set of minimal upper bounds and the set of maximal lower bounds of any pair of elements are non-empty.
+In this paper, we show that residuation on multilattices can be useful in fuzzy concept analysis to evaluate attributes and objects.
+Especially, we will use the adjoint pair in a residuated multilattice to build a residuated concept multilattice.

+We organize the present contribution as follows: Section~\ref{s:CLmL} recalls some notions in Formal Concept Analysis (FCA) and multilattices.
+Section~\ref{s:TDS} shows how to build some residuated multilattices.
+The idea here is to prove that there are enough residuated multilattices, that can be latter used for evaluating objects and attributes.
+We start by proving that every bounded pure residuated multilattice has at least seven elements.
+Inspired by what was done on lattices (\cite{EMM13,Em20}), we apply the ordinary sum construction to create new residuated multilattices from old ones.
+We briefly recall how Medina and Ruiz-Calvi{\~n}o used multilattices as truth degree sets.
+In Section~\ref{s:RCML}, we use residuated multilattices as the set of truth-values to evaluate attributes and objects, and find a condition under which the set of all concepts forms a residuated multilattice.

-\section{Concept Lattices and Multilattices}
+\section{Concept lattices and multilattices}